Scuubii/KOGC/hardware.md

 Direct die cooling involves removing the CPU’s lid (IHS) to apply the cooler directly to the die for better thermal performance.
 This technique is advanced and can permanently damage your CPU if done improperly.
 Key points:

 Sand down the IHS to improve thermal transfer.

 Use high-quality thermal paste, such as Kryonaut or liquid metal (exercise caution with liquid metal to avoid short circuits).

 # Monitor

+This is one of the most importat things you can buy, the difference between a cheap 240Hz monitor and a 360Hz OLED monitor is insane.

 Super Budget: Cheapest 240Hz, 1ms monitor available.